SAFEGUARD YOUR HOME FROM SPIDERS

 Contact us for a free quote and consultation on how to exterminate spiders in your home or property.

 THE BENEFITS OF SPIDERS

-Despite popular belief, spiders are extremely useful to our gardens, homes and ecosystem.
-They are nature’s pest control.
-Spiders aid in controlling other household pests like mosquitoes, cockroaches, grasshoppers and flies.
-All of these insects have been known to devastate crops, gardens and homes.
+Despite their bad reputation, spiders are extremely useful in our gardens and ecosystem.
+They are nature’s top pest control agents.
+Spiders aid in controlling other common pests like mosquitoes, cockroaches, grasshoppers, and flies.
+All of these insects have been known to devastate crops, gardens, and homes.

 There are around 4000 species of spiders in the United States.
-Fortunately, only 2 venomous species are found in Michigan – the Brown Recluse and the Black Widow that pose any kind of serious kind of risk.
+Fortunately, only 2 venomous species are found in Michigan.
+The Brown Recluse and the Black Widow are the only 2 spider species found in Michigan that pose any kind of serious risk to humans.